renzbagaporo-powerx/s32g2_image_flashing/README.md

 ### Hardware Setup

 1. Configure the board boot mode switches to boot from serial.
 On `S32G-VNP-RDB2UG` this is on section 3.6.
 2. Connect host to the board via it's UART0 USB port.
+The following instructions assume it appears as `/dev/ttyUSB0`.

 ### Flashing